 Learn the easy way to etch glass using vinyl decals you can cut on your Cricut and glass etching cream!

 To show you how glass etching works, I did two projects.
 The first — and easiest — is to use flat glass.
 This is a sweet little winged heart etched onto a simple (and inexpensive) glass coaster.
 I’ve mounted it into an LED base that illuminates the design when turned on.
-I’ll show you exactly how to etch this and put it in the light-up base in this video!
+I’ll show you exactly how to etch this and put it in the light-up base in this tutorial video!

 To etch both of these projects, I used an acid etching cream called Armour Etch.
 It’s easy to get and it’s really quite easy to use.
 But it is an acid, so you’ll want to wear gloves and protective eyewear.
-In addition to that, you’ll need a vinyl decal or a way to cut one — I’m will show you how I made mine on my Cricut in this video.
+In addition to that, you’ll need a vinyl decal or a way to cut one — I will show you how I made mine on my Cricut in this tutorial.

 Now I love to experiment, so while doing this project I tried some different things so YOU would know what worked best.
 I tried two different types of vinyl — premium vinyl and stencil vinyl — along with different decal designs, varying quantities of etching cream and lengths of time.
 I’ll show you what worked best so you can avoid the pitfalls.